drmathias/developmomentum/src/input/blog/developing_smart_contracts_for_business.md

  Start off by creating a new project for your smart contract.
 You can install a template for this, or simply create a new empty project.
 Stratis have both a CLI and a VSIX template.
 If starting with an empty project, install the NuGet package [Stratis.SmartContracts](https://www.nuget.org/packages/Stratis.SmartContracts), which contains the tools that you need.

  One of the first things to note is that smart contracts restrict the language and framework features that you can use.
 In a smart contract, you cannot include a namespace.
-Create a file for your contract and define a class, with ```SmartContract.cs``` as its base.
+Create a file for your contract and define a class, with the type ```SmartContract``` as its base.

  ```csharp
 using Stratis.SmartContracts;